gg4924/sing-box-subscribe/instructions/README.md

 > Sharing links using protocols in this setting will be ignored.

-> ~~The sing-box release program does not support ssr (needs additional parameters to build), so this setting might be useful.~~
+> The sing-box release program does not support ssr (needs additional parameters to build), so this setting might be useful.

+- `User-Agent`: Optional.
+> You can customize UA, such as setting UA to "clash.meta" or "sing-box"

+- `Only-nodes`: Optional.
+> When it is set to true or 1, only the node information in sing-box format of the subscription link is output.

 # config Template Files
 The script will search for JSON template files in the `config_template` directory, and you can select which template file to use when the script runs.